kirawat/kirawat.me/src/content/blog/my-little-corner-in-the-world-wide-web.md

 There is an issue where the Obsidian Sync would sync the file to all the devices, and it will crash with one that already been pushed to GitHub repository.
 I can simply discard changes on GitHub Desktop, but it's a thing that's not as smooth as it can be.

+The entire strategy boils down to "Pull Before Work, Sync Before Commit" principle.
+I must ensure one system has fully completed its work and the files are in a "rest state" before letting the other system begin.

+Before I write or edit a single word on my content, I must pull the latest changes from the Git repository.
+This ensures my local repository is up-to-date with any changes I might have pushed from another devices.
+If this command result in a merge conflict, I will have to resolve it before opening Obsidian.

+Now, when I open Obsidian, I have to wait for Obsidian Sync to do its job.
+Once it finished, my local content files are now fully up-to-date.
+I can work on my notes in Obsidian, and Obsidian Sync will be syncing these changes to the cloud in the background, which is fine.
+Once finished, I will commit and push the latest changes to GitHub repository.

 [^1]: Raymond, Emmanuel. ["My Blog is Dead.
 Long Live my Digital Garden"](https://peoray.dev/blog/digital-garden).
 [Archived](https://web.archive.org/web/20250605071256/https://peoray.dev/blog/digital-garden) from the original on June 5, 2025.
 Retrieved on June 5, 2025.

 [^2]: MDM Web Docs. ["Populating the page: how browsers work"](https://developer.mozilla.org/en-US/docs/Web/Performance/Guides/How_browsers_work).
 [Archived](https://web.archive.org/web/20250521152508/https://developer.mozilla.org/en-US/docs/Web/Performance/Guides/How_browsers_work) from the original on June 10, 2025.
 Retrieved on June 10, 2025.